PaulSec/awesome-windows-domain-hardening/README.md

 This document summarizes the information related to Pyrotek and Harmj0y's DerbyCon talk called "111 Attacking EvilCorp Anatomy of a Corporate Hack".
 Video and slides are available below.

+It also incorporates hardening techniques necessary to prevent other attacks, including techniques discussed by [gepeto42](https://twitter.com/gepeto42) and [joeynoname](https://twitter.com/joeynoname) during their [THOTCON 0x7 talk](https://evil.plumbing/).

 Something's missing?
 Create a Pull Request and add it.

 ### Initial foothold

+- No hardening effort should come at the expense of upgrading operating systems.
-- Deploy [EMET](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit) to Workstations (End of line in July 2018)
+- Deploy [EMET](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit) to Workstations (End of line in July 2018 - Consider keeping EMET for Windows 7 but prioritize upgrades to Windows 10 and Edge).
 - Use [AppLocker](https://technet.microsoft.com/fr-fr/library/dd759117(v=ws.11).aspx) to block exec content from running in user locations (home dir, profile path, temp, etc).
 - Manage PowerShell execution via Applocker or constrained language mode.
 - Enable [PowerShell logging](https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html) (v3+) & command process logging.
-- [Block Office macros](https://blogs.technet.microsoft.com/mmpc/2016/03/22/new-feature-in-office-2016-can-block-macros-and-help-prevent-infection/) (Windows & Mac) where possible.
+- [Block Office macros](https://blogs.technet.microsoft.com/mmpc/2016/03/22/new-feature-in-office-2016-can-block-macros-and-help-prevent-infection/) (Windows & Mac) on content downloaded from the Internet.
-- Deploy security tooling that monitors for suspicious behavior
+- Deploy security tooling that monitors for suspicious behavior.
+Consider using [WEF](https://blogs.technet.microsoft.com/jepayne/2015/11/23/monitoring-what-matters-windows-event-forwarding-for-everyone-even-if-you-already-have-a-siem/) to forward only interesting events to your SIEM or logging system.
 - Limit capability by blocking/restricting attachments via email/download:
 	-  Executables extensions:
 	-  (ade, adp, ani, bas, bat, chm, cmd, com, cpl,